MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/tasks/create-call-center-orders.md

 1. On the right, select the **Lines** tab.

-1. Under **Sales order lines**, select **Add line**.

-1. On the row for the new sales line, for **Item number** enter the item number to search for.
-For this example procedure, enter the item number of '81317' and then select the product from the drop-down list to add it to the sales order.
+1. Under **Sales order lines**, on the new row for the new sales line, for **Item number** enter the item number to search for.
+For this example procedure, enter the item number of "81327" and then select the product from the drop-down list to add it to the sales order.
 1. For **Quantity**, enter the sales quantity.
 1. For **Source code**, select the source code for the catalog.
 If there are no active source codes, you can skip this step.
 1. On the action pane, select **Complete** to capture the customer payment.
 This action opens the **Sales order summary** flyout menu that displays the total amount due.
 Selecting **Complete** also triggers the calculation for any charges such as shipping and handling and displays the charges on the order summary form.